T Bone Burnett: Producing

 In early 2008, Pete Townshend announced that Burnett was to go into the studio that fall to help produce an all-covers album for The Who.
 However, on a May 15, 2008, episode of the NPR radio show All Songs Considered, Burnett threw that project into question.
 He stated that Townshend had indicated in a blog that he was putting all his projects on hold.

 In 2009, Burnett produced albums for Moonalice and Grace Potter and the Nocturnals.
 In that same year, he also produced Elvis Costello's album Secret, Profane & Sugarcane as well as co-writing the song "Sulfur to Sugarcane" with Costello.

 Burnett produced a collaboration album by Elton John and Leon Russell.
 John, Russell, and Bernie Taupin (John's lyricist) wrote songs together in late 2009.
 The album, The Union, was recorded in January 2010 and released in October 2010.

 In 2010, Burnett produced Gregg Allman's album Low Country Blues, released in January 2011.

-From 2010-2012 Burnett produced Lisa Marie Presley's album Storm & Grace, released May 15, 2012.
+From 2010 to 2012 Burnett produced Lisa Marie Presley's album Storm & Grace, released May 15, 2012.

 In 2014, Burnett produced Punch Brothers' fourth studio album, The Phosphorescent Blues, which was released in January 2015.

 In 2016, he produced the Italian bluesman Zucchero Fornaciari's album Black Cat.

 In 2016, T Bone produced Jupiter Calling by the Corrs; a record that received mixed reviews, but encapsulated the core of their sound and songwriting ability.

 In July 2018, he produced Sara Bareilles' Amidst the Chaos in Los Angeles.